 DOE will notify applicants of its determination via a notification letter by email to the technical and administrative points of contact designated by the applicant in EERE Exchange.
-The notification letter will inform the applicant whether or not its Full Application was selected for award negotiations.
+The notification letter will inform the applicant whether or not iii.
+Successful Applicants

+Problems with EERE Exchange?
+Email EERE-ExchangeSupport@hq.doe.gov Include FOA name and number in subject line. its Full Application was selected for award negotiations.
 Alternatively, DOE may notify one or more applicants that a final selection determination on particular Full Applications will be made at a later date, subject to the availability of funds or other factors.